your tiny coding companion awaits

 fi

-# Register with Claude Code if available
+# Register the MCP server if CLI available

 if command -v claude &> /dev/null; then